 The name TE MANA is Maori, meaning "status" or "authority".
 The Ship's Motto is "Kokiri Kia U" - "Striving towards perfection".

-TE MANA was named by Launch Lady, Dame Te Atairangikaahu, and is affiliated to Tauranga (Bay of Plenty) region.
+TE MANA was named by the Ship Sponsor, Dame Te Atairangikaahu, and is affiliated to Tauranga (Bay of Plenty) region.

 TE MANA regularly deploys to the Asia-Pacific region to advance New Zealand's security interests through exercises and operations with other navies and partners, and conducting diplomatic port visits.